List of airports in Australia

 This is a list of airports in Australia.
 It includes licensed airports, with the exception of private airports.
 Aerodromes here are listed with their 4-letter ICAO code, and 3-letter IATA code (where available).

 A more extensive list can be found in the En Route Supplement Australia (ERSA), available online from the Airservices Australia web site and in the individual lists for each state or territory.

 Airports

-ICAO location indicators link to the Aeronautical Information Publication Enroute Supplement – Australia (ERSA) facilities (FAC) document, where available.
+ICAO location indicators link to the Aeronautical Information Publication En route Supplement – Australia (ERSA) facilities (FAC) document, where available.

 Airport names shown in bold indicate the airport has scheduled passenger service on commercial airlines.
 The cities shown in bold are international.